Elliott J. Zucker, In Memorium

-Elliott J. Zucker’s practice is dedicated to medical malpractice and product liability defense.
-Mr. Zucker concentrates in appellate practice and the analysis of complex legal issues.
-He has handled more than 100 appeals in the Appellate Divisions of New York State, the Court of Appeals and the United States Second Circuit Court of Appeals.
+Elliott’s practice was dedicated to medical malpractice and product liability defense, and concentrated in appellate practice and the analysis of complex legal issues.
+He handled more than 100 appeals in the Appellate Divisions of New York State, the Court of Appeals and the United States Second Circuit Court of Appeals.

 Highlights of his top results include: